-MalaCards based summary: Carnitine Deficiency, Systemic Primary, also known as renal carnitine transport defect, is related to primary ciliary dyskinesia and reye syndrome, and has symptoms including autosomal recessive inheritance, muscular hypotonia and lethargy.
-An important gene associated with Carnitine Deficiency, Systemic Primary is SLC22A5 (solute carrier family 22 (organic cation/carnitine transporter), member 5).
-Affiliated tissues include heart, brain and skeletal muscle, and related mouse phenotype liver/biliary system.
+MalaCards based summary: Carnitine Deficiency, Systemic Primary, also known as systemic primary carnitine deficiency, is related to dilated cardiomyopathy and cardiomyopathy, and has symptoms including muscular hypotonia, lethargy and coma.
+An important gene associated with Carnitine Deficiency, Systemic Primary is SLC22A5 (Solute Carrier Family 22 Member 5), and among its related pathways are Fatty acid metabolism and Import of palmitoyl-CoA into the mitochondrial matrix.
+Affiliated tissues include liver, heart and kidney, and related mouse phenotype homeostasis/metabolism.

-NIH Rare Diseases:42 Primary carnitine deficiency is a genetic condition that prevents the body from using certain fats for energy, particularly during periods without food (fasting). the nature and severity of signs and symptoms may vary, but they most often appear during infancy or early childhood and can include severe brain dysfunction (encephalopathy), cardiomyopathy, confusion, vomiting, muscle weakness, and hypoglycemia. some individuals may only have fatigability in adulthood, or no symptoms at all. this condition is caused by mutations in the slc22a5 gene and is inherited in an autosomal recessive manner. treatment and prevention of symptoms typically includes oral L-carnitine supplementation.
+NIH Rare Diseases:47 Primary carnitine deficiency is a genetic condition that prevents the body from using certain fats for energy, particularly during periods without food (fasting).
+The nature and severity of signs and symptoms may vary, but they most often appear during infancy or early childhood and can include severe brain dysfunction (encephalopathy), cardiomyopathy, confusion, vomiting, muscle weakness, and hypoglycemia.
+Some individuals may only have fatigability in adulthood, or no symptoms at all.
+This condition is caused by mutations in the SLC22A5 gene and is inherited in an autosomal recessive manner.
+Treatment and prevention of symptoms typically includes oral L-carnitine supplementation.
 Last updated: 7/9/2012

 Graphical network of diseases related to Carnitine Deficiency, Systemic Primary:

 MalaCards organs/tissues related to Carnitine Deficiency, Systemic Primary:35

 Search GEO for disease gene expression data for Carnitine Deficiency, Systemic Primary.